tmillr/sos.nvim/README.md

 Never manually save/write a buffer again!

 This plugin is an autosaver for Neovim that automatically saves all of your changed buffers according to a predefined timeout value.
-The main goals are:
+Its main goals are:

 - to handle conditions/situations that `'autowriteall'` does not
 - to offer a complete, set-and-forget autosave/autowrite solution that saves your buffers for you when you want/need them saved